 How Employees Fare – A 1997 Washington State study found that ESOP participants made 5% to 12% more in wages and had almost three times the retirement assets as did workers in comparable non-ESOP companies.
 According to a 2010 NCEO analysis of ESOP company government filings in 2008, the average ESOP participant receives about $4,443 per year in company contributions to the ESOP and has an account balance of $55,836.
 People in the plan for many years would have much larger balances.

 Legacy Advisors Group has experience working with ESOP financial advisors, bankers, attorneys, appraisers, etc., and can help you decide if an ESOP is right for your company.
-To learn more about ESOP’s and qualify for a FREE, preliminary feasibility study, contact me at email@example.com
+To learn more about ESOP’s and qualify for a complimentary, preliminary feasibility study, contact me at firstname.lastname@example.org

 By: Mike Ertel, Transworld M&A Advisors